×

 When we asked expats and global nomads about the quality of medical care in Munich, they replied:

 "Munich offers a wide range of medical services for its residents.
 The city is home to a number of hospitals, clinics, and medical centers that provide comprehensive care for a variety of medical needs.
 Munich also has a number of specialized medical facilities, such as cancer centers, fertility clinics, and rehabilitation centers.
 Additionally, Munich is home to a number of medical research centers and universities that offer advanced medical training and research opportunities.
-Munich also has a number of pharmacies and medical supply stores that provide access to medications and medical supplies," wrote one expat living in Munich.
+Munich also has a number of pharmacies and medical supply stores that provide access to medications and medical supplies," remarked one expat in Munich.

 About the Author